-There is no ban on imports of GE crops, food and feed.
-However, the Government of Russia (GOR) requires that GE lines present in food, feed and crops must be registered in Russia.
+There is no ban on imports of GE commodities, food and feed.
+However, the Government of Russia (GOR) requires that GE lines present in food, feed and commodities be registered in Russia.
 The registration of food and feed that contain these registered GE lines is also required.
 The procedures for registration of food and feed are each separate and administered by two different GOR entities.
 Intended registration of GE crops for cultivation and the actual registration of GE crops for feed use have been under the authority of the Federal Service for Veterinary and Phytosanitary Surveillance (VPSS).
-The changes made by Federal Law (FL) No. 358 stopped development of a mechanism for registration of GE crops for cultivation.
+The changes made by Federal Law (FL) No.358 stopped development of a mechanism for registration of GE crops for cultivation.
 Moreover, Federal Law No. 358 resulted in a de-facto suspension of registration of new GE lines for feed use.
-The requirements for registration of feed are often more rigorous than the registration for food.
-VPSS currently has no methodological guidelines for registration of stacked events, making it impossible for those events to be registered.